mnz1988/stable-diffusion-guide/README.md

    This "absorption" of details not provided by tags is also how Loras work at all, by representing things normally imperceptible or hard to describe like faces, accessories, brushstrokes, etc. If you desire you may also prune redundant clothing tags, such as removing "red tie" but keeping "tie".
 You can even define an additional activation tag for different outfits your character may wear regularly, eg. character-default, character-bikini, etc. But there's more than one way to do it.
 In any case, with the correct usage of tags, your character should easily be able to change clothes.

    Style Loras meanwhile don't really need an activation tag, as we want them to always be active.
 They will absorb the artstyle naturally, and will work at varying weights.
 We can even set the text encoder learning rate to 0 as we don't care much about the text.
 Tagging different elements in the training images is still important, though.

-   Another tip is having multiple folders with different numbers of repetitions.
-Give your highest quality images more repetitions, while some unique concepts but with worse style/quality can have less repetitions such as 1.

 &nbsp;